Patrick Henry (packet)

 The Patrick Henry (packet) was a three-masted, square-rigged, merchant-class, sailing packet ship that transported mail, newspapers, merchandise and thousands of people from 1839 to 1864, during the Golden Age of Sail, primarily between Liverpool and New York City, as well as produce, grains and clothing to aid in humanitarian efforts during an Gorta Mór.

-The ship was named for American Founding Father Patrick Henry.

 History

 The Patrick Henry was designed and constructed between 1838 and 1839 by the shipbuilding firm Brown & Bell, at the foot of Stanton Street and Houston Street on the East River in New York City.
+The ship was named for American Founding Father Patrick Henry.

 Company principal and shipbuilder Jacob Bell hired a young shipwright named Donald McKay, who helped design and build her.
 McKay became a world-famous naval architect, and was known for the designs of his record-setting extreme clippers.

 The Patrick Henry was launched from her construction docks into the East River on Thursday, October 10, 1839.

 She was registered on November 6, 1839, at 880/905 tons (old/new measurement) and was 159 feet in length, 34 feet 10 inches in beam, and 21 feet 10 inches in depth of hold, with two decks and a draft of eighteen feet.